 - Take Down - Models disabled by a melee attack made by this model cannot make a Tough roll.
 Models boxed by a melee attack made by this model are removed from play.

-- Trollkin - Bull is a Trollkin model, but Blythe is not, and together they are not a Trollkin unit.
+- Trollkin - Bull is a Trollkin model.

 - Rapid Strike - This model can make one additional melee attack each Combat Action.